samayala22/mmocr/docs/demo.md

 - To perform only detection set the `recog` argument to `None`.
 - To perform only recognition set the `det` argument to `None`.
 - `details` argument only works with end2end ocr.
-- `det_batch_size` and `recog_batch_size` arguments define the number of images you want to forward to the model at the same time.
+- `det_batch_size`, `recog_batch_size` and `single_batch_size` arguments define the number of images you want to forward to the model at the same time.
 For maximum speed, set this to the highest number you can.
-The max batch size is limited by the model complexity and the GPU VRAM size.
+The max batch size is limited by the model complexity and your GPU VRAM size.

-If you have any suggestions for new features, feel free to open a thread or even PR :)
+If you have any suggestions for new features, feel free to open a thread or a PR :)